ietf-wg-idr/RFC4271bis/rfc4271bis.md

 specified in {{updatemsgerr}}.

-If an optional non-transitive attribute is unrecognized, it is quietly ignored.
+If an optional non-transitive attribute is unrecognized, it is quietly discarded.
 If an optional transitive attribute is unrecognized, the Partial bit (the third high-order bit) in the attribute flags octet is set to 1, and the attribute is retained for propagation to other BGP speakers.